max630/git-rehi/README.md

 `pick <ahash> [<subject>]`

 Apply the non-merge change at specified hash `ahash`, repeating it comment and author. `subject` is ignored.
+Can be abbreviated to `p`.

 `fixup <ahash> [<subject>]`

 Apply the non-merge change at specified hash `ahash` and amend the latest commit which is currently in HEAD.
-No change to message. `subject` is ignored
+No change to message. `subject` is ignored.
+Can be abbreviated to `f`.

 `comment`